khailper/scryr/README.md

 scryr is unofficial Fan Content permitted under the Fan Content Policy.
 Not approved/endorsed by Wizards.
-Portions of the materials used are property of Wizards of the Coast. ©Wizards of the Coast LLC.
+Portions of the materials used are property of Wizards of the Coast. Â©Wizards of the Coast LLC.

 scryr is not endorsed or supported by Scryfall.
 Any use of scryr is subject to Scryfall’s “Use of Scryfall Data” policy at